-- 1. EPIs addressed to obtain quantifiable reductions of water services demanded by a defined set of users in some economic activities and at some given places.
-This is, for example, the case of incentives to reduce water demand for irrigation (Turner et al., 2004; Bartolini et al., 2007; Berbel et al., 2009; Rosegrant et al; 2009; Pinheiro and Saraiva, 2009; Olmstead, 2010), household consumption (Garcia and Reynaud, 2004; Nataraj and Hanemann, 2011; Millock and Nauges, 2010) or manufacturing (Worthington, 2010). - 2.
-EPIs to increase the efficiency with which these water services are provided.
+- EPIs addressed to obtain quantifiable reductions of water services demanded by a defined set of users in some economic activities and at some given places.
+This is, for example, the case of incentives to reduce water demand for irrigation (Turner et al., 2004; Bartolini et al., 2007; Rosegrant et al; 2009; Pinheiro and Saraiva, 2009; Olmstead, 2010), household consumption (Millock and Nauges, 2010; Nataraj and Hanemann, 2011) or manufacturing (Worthington, 2010). - EPIs to increase the efficiency with which these water services are provided.
 This is the case of EPIs designed to abate pressures on water bodies stemmed from the need to satisfy a given demand of water service provision.
-These tend to include incentives to promote more effective irrigation systems (Perry et al., 2009), investment on improving water distribution networks or replacing assets (Tang et al., 2007), better water transport systems (Howitt et al., 2010), use of recycled water in manufacturing processes (Chen and Wang, 2009), etc. Within the same category some other EPIs can be found with the potential to reduce the negative impact of providing the economy with waste disposal and treatment services.
-They include, for example, incentives for investing in more efficient effluent treatment plants, reducing pollution loads, etc. - 3.
-EPIs to promote the substitutions of water supply sources in order to reduce pressures on water bodies associated with the provision of a given set of water services, both for production and consumption activities.
-This is, for example, the case of incentives performed to promote the substitution of alternative resources (such as regenerated or desalinated water) for freshwater (Gleick, 2000; Zhou, 2005; Riegels et al., 2010) or to shift water supply from some traditional sources to others with lower negative impacts, etc. (Farreny et al., 2011; Mitchell et al., 2005). - 4.
-EPIs to reduce impacts of specific economic activities on the structure and functional activity of water (providing) ecosystems.
-This may be the case of incentives to promote agricultural practices that increase soil conservation (Prager et al., 2011), reduce deforestation (Ring et al., 2010), minimize floodplain occupation (Mori, 2010), etc. - 5.
-EPIs to reduce risk exposure to extreme events such as droughts and floods as in the case of incentives to deter land settlements in hazard zones or to promote water stress-resistant crops in drought-prone areas (Mendelsohn and Saher, 2011) or resilience and resistance measures for floods.
+These tend to include incentives to promote more effective irrigation systems (Perry et al., 2009), investment on improving water distribution networks or replacing assets (Tang et al., 2007), better water transport systems (Howitt et al., 2010), use of recycled water in manufacturing processes (Chen and Wang, 2009), etc. - EPIs to promote substitutions of water supply sources in order to reduce pressures on water bodies associated with the provision of a given set of water services, both for production and consumption activities.
+This is, for example, the case of incentives performed to promote the substitution of alternative resources (such as regenerated or desalinated water) for freshwater (Gleick, 2000; Zhou, 2005; Riegels et al., 2010) or to shift water supply from some traditional sources to others with lower negative impacts, etc. (Farreny et al., 2011; Mitchell et al., 2005). - EPIs to reduce risk exposure to extreme events such as droughts and floods as in the case of incentives to deter land settlements in hazard zones or to promote water stress-resistant crops in drought-prone areas (Mendelsohn and Saher, 2011) or resilience and resistance measures for floods. - b.
+To improve water quality (i.e. on the basis of physic-chemical attributes): water pollution charges, effluent fees, payment for environmental services, etc. - EPIs with the potential to reduce the negative impact of providing the economy with waste disposal and treatment services.
+They include, for example, incentives for investing in more efficient effluent treatment plants, reducing point and diffuse pollution loads, etc. - c.
+To improve hydromorphology (labelling, voluntary agreements for hydropower, etc.).